Stefan-Code/gglsbl3/README.md

 gglsbl3
 ======

-Python 3 client library for Google Safe Browsing API
+Python 3 client library for the Google Safe Browsing API (v3)

 ![Coverage](https://img.shields.io/badge/coverage-150%25-brightgreen.svg "Coverage") Just kidding.
 But hey, at least we have unit tests...
 Disclaimer
 ----------
+This Code is ported from here: https://github.com/afilipovich/gglsbl, although a lot of Unit Tests were added and a few more features introduced (like the ability to get the metadata for a match in a Safe Browsing List)
-This Code is ported from here: https://github.com/afilipovich/gglsbl The master branch is experimental and unstable at the moment (until the first release).
+The master branch is experimental and unstable at the moment (until the first release).
 Use at your own risk!

 While the code was developed according to official [Developers Guide](https://developers.google.com/safe-browsing/developers_guide_v3) this is **not** a reference implementation.
 You also may want to check